mlbridge/mlbridge.github.io/README.md

 The Middleware first preprocessess the request forwarded from the Machine Learning Plugin.
 The preprocessed request is then cross checked against manually vetted lists.
 If the request is of a benign domain, a response is sent back to the ML Bridge Plugin that allows the fallthrough to other plugins.
 If the request is of a malicious domain, a response is sent back to the ML Bridge Plugin that prevents the fallthrough to other plugins.
 Moreover, the ML Bridge Plugin sends back a Honeypot or a Blackhole IP to the user querying the malicious domain.
 If the domain does not exist in the manually vetted list, the preprocesssed request is then sent to the machine learning model where it infers whether it is benign or malicious.

 If the machine learning model is highly confident that the request is of a benign domain, then a response is sent back to the ML Bridge Plugin that allows the fallthrough to other plugins.
 If the model is highly confident that the domain name is malicious, a response is sent back to the ML Bridge Plugin that prevents the fallthrough to other plugins.
-Moreover, the ML Bridhe Plugin sends back a Honeypot or a Blackhole IP to the user querying the malicious domain.
+Moreover, the ML Bridhe Plugin sends back a Honeypot or aBlackhole IP to the user querying the malicious domain.
 If the model is not confident about its prediction, then a response is sent back to the ML Bridge Plugin that allows the fallthrough to other plugins.
 However, the domain name is stored in the database for manual vetting.